 When we're young, our parents are just our parents.
-Often, it's not until we're looking back over our shoulder or packing up boxes for an estate sale, that we take a close look at their fashions and belongings and realize, "Wow... they were pretty stylin'."
-Today's stunning half apron design has a crisp, tailored look to it, and the Kaffe Fassett ribbons we chose from Renaissance Ribbons reminded both my sister and me of our father's favorite skinny striped ties, which he would wear with a starched white shirt and a suit coat on even the hottest days of summer.
+Often, it's not until we're looking back over our shoulders or packing up boxes for an estate sale that we take a close look at their fashions and belongings and realize, "Wow... they were pretty stylin'."
+Today's stunning half apron design has a crisp, tailored look to it, and the jacquard ribbons from Renaissance Ribbons reminded both my sister and me of our father's favorite skinny striped ties, which he would wear tp work with a starched white shirt and a suit coat on even the hottest days of summer.
 Indeed... he was stylin'.
-Our thanks to new premium Sew4Home sponsor, Renaissance Ribbons.
-They will be appearing regularly each month with a number of innovative ribbon projects.

 We first became aware of Jane Sassaman from her gorgeous ribbons for Renaissance Ribbons.
 They were like tiny versions of her amazing art quilts, which are appliquéd fabric collages.
 Since we were already fans, were thrilled to get some early samples of Jane's latest fabric collection for FreeSpirit Fabrics.
 Now we could go big with her unique colors and intricate motifs.
 In order to cover the largest space, we designed a reversible apron with a flattering crossover bib.
 Front and back – both in beautiful designs from Nouveau, giving you two unique personalties for your cooking and baking escapades.